Skip to content

 This is the main reference layer for ZalaStack.

-If the homepage is the front door, the documents are where the fuller explanation lives.
-They cover what kinds of businesses we help, what usually goes wrong in day-to-day workflow, how engagements start, and how we decide whether a problem needs a lighter fix or a deeper system.
+If the homepage is the front door, the docs are where the real explanation lives.
+They cover what kinds of businesses I help, what usually goes wrong in day-to-day workflow, how engagements start, and how I decide whether a problem needs a lighter fix or a deeper system.

-Start with the Follow-Up Leak Review See who this is for Open intake
+Start with the free systems audit See who this is for Read about Opportunity Desk Start the review

 How to use this section